dimaursu/pdfjs-rails/README.md

     *= require viewer

-In a view you can call, assuming @course.slides contains the path to the PDF file.
+In a view you can call the following, assuming @course.slides contains the path to the PDF file.

     = pdf_viewer @course.slides